echicken/node-ax25/README.md

 #####Methods

 - **disassemble(frame)**
-	- Where *frame* is an array of numbers representing an AX.25 frame (eg. the value provided by the ax25.kissTNC *frame* event,) disassemble *frame* and populate the above properties with the values found therein.
+	- Where *frame* is an array of unsigned 8-bit integers representing an AX.25 frame (eg. the value provided by the ax25.kissTNC *frame* event,) disassemble *frame* and populate the above properties with the values found therein.
 (Note: if ax25.Packet is instantiated with a *frame* argument, this will happen automatically.)
 (Void)
 - **assemble()**
 	- When creating an outgoing frame, make a new ax25.Packet object, populate its properties as desired, then call *ax25.Packet*.assemble(), which will return an array of numbers representing an AX.25 frame (which can be supplied to ax25.kissTNC.send(frame).)
 (Array)
 - **log()**